Aubrie Tarantino, Elementary School Counselor

 Mrs. Aubrie Tarantino received her undergraduate degree in Business Marketing at Metropolitan State University.
-But after coaching youth soccer, she found a passion for working with adolescents and decided to pursue a Master's in School Counseling at Adams State University.
-She is very excited to join the Flagstaff Academy team.
-She is married and enjoys time playing with her children, ages four and one, as well as reading, crafting, and running.
+After coaching youth soccer, she found a passion for working with adolescents and decided to pursue a Master's in School Counseling at Adams State University.
+She is very excited to return to Flagstaff Academy as the Elementary School Counselor.
+Mrs. Tarantino is married and enjoys time with my family, which includes two children.
+Outside of coaching soccer, she likes to read, craft, and run/hike.

 A note on our roles as counselors at Flagstaff Academy: